StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static bool UI.Button(string text)` — A pressable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
 Will return true only on the first frame it is pressed!
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - returns — Will return true only on the first frame it is pressed!
-- `static bool UI.Button(string text, Vec2 size)` — A pressable button!
+- `static bool UI.Button(string text, Vec2 size, Align textAlign)` — A pressable button!
 A button will expand to fit the text provided to it, vertically and horizontally.
 Text is re-used as the id.
 Will return true only on the first frame it is pressed!
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
 If an axis is left as zero, it will be auto-calculated.
 For X this is the remaining width of the current layout, and for Y this is UI.LineHeight.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
   - Example: see `UI.Button` in StereoKit-docs-reference.md
-- `static bool UI.ButtonAt(string text, Vec3 topLeftCorner, Vec2 size)` — A variant of UI.Button that doesn't use the layout system, and instead goes exactly where you put it.
+- `static bool UI.ButtonAt(string text, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.Button that doesn't use the layout system, and instead goes exactly where you put it.
   - `text` — Text to display on the button and id for tracking element state.
 MUST be unique within current hierarchy.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true only on the first frame it is pressed!
 - `static void UI.ButtonBehavior(Vec3 windowRelativePos, Vec2 size, string id, Single& fingerOffset, BtnState& buttonState, BtnState& focusState)` — This is the core functionality of StereoKit's buttons, without any of the rendering parts!
 If you're trying to create your own pressable UI elements, or do more extreme customization of the look and feel of UI elements, then this function will provide a lot of complex pressing functionality for you!
   - `windowRelativePos` — The layout position of the pressable area.